trulede/raspberry.docker/projects/light/README.md

 | Lights Colour | Single Press | Lights On. |

-### RFID Card
+### NFC Card

 #### Card Programming

-RFID Cards are individually programmed with a feature set that corresponds to the States of the Light Controller.
-Therefore each RFID Card can  be programmed to have only a subset of the possible Card Behaviours (see following section for a list of those behaviours).
+NFC Cards are individually programmed with a feature set that corresponds to the States of the Light Controller.
+Therefore each NFC Card can  be programmed to have only a subset of the possible Card Behaviours (see following section for a list of those behaviours).

-> TODO: Determine RFID Card programming layout.
+> TODO: Determine NFC Card programming layout.
 CLI tool will be required.

 #### Card Behaviours